-As noted above, the original finish (no matter what type) is done "at the factory" with machines.
+As noted above, the original finish (no matter what type) is done "at the factory" with machines or by fabricators in their shop.
 Applying some potion or chemical does not do it.

-However... a previously polished marble countertop or tile that has dull spots from etching can be repaired rather easily using an Etch Remover Polishing product made specifically for this purpose.
+However... a previously factory polished marble countertop or tile that has dull spots from etching can be repaired rather easily using a nifty DIY marble polishing compound made specifically for this purpose.

 It will make a honed marble shiny or more shiny, but it is not made to be used by a homeowner to re-finish a large area like a floor or entire countertop.